-The anticipated salaries at the Pahrump Valley Academy will range between \$47,444 and \$49,944 at the time of the inception of the academy.
-This matches the salaries offered in NCSD.
+The anticipated salaries at the Pahrump Valley Academy will range between \$47,444 \$40,287.00 and \$49,944 \$41,787.00 at the time of the inception of the academy.
+These salaries are higher than the salaries at inception of career, at Nye County School District.
 The given numbers are not fixed and the academy allows for its own new discoveries and need to accommodate changes.
 The academy will be responsible for the professional development of school leaders, teachers and staff.
 PVA will also be responsible for the provision of the safe, nurturing environment conducive to their growth and development as professionals.
 The academy will assume its educational responsibility to its faculty in view of its sworn responsibility to education as a most noble and honor born industry, the single greatest industry as associated with the development of human civilization and advancement of humanity.
 As such, the Pahrump Valley Academy will provide every opportunity for its teachers and staff to find their professional niche and develop it.